Choosing a Commercial Vacuum Cleaner

 Vacuums for flammable or hazardous dust

-Safety vacuums are available to safely remove flammable dust and hazardous substances such as asbestos.
-For example the Karcher NT75 class 1 safety vacuum.
+Industrial safety vacuums are available to safely remove flammable dust and hazardous substances such as asbestos.
+For example the Karcher NT75 industrial safety vacuum.

 Need help choosing the best commercial vacuum cleaner for your needs?